Degree: Bachelor of Science (B.Sc.)

 First semester: winter term

-Higher semester1: winter and summer term
+Higher semester: winter and summer term

 Application deadline: